rschristopher/ischristtrue.com/src/truth.md

- paradigms into a useful filter, as ultimately we are only concerned with the existence of such a divine spirit of truth that is knowable.
+ paradigms into a useful filter, as ultimately we are only concerned with the existence of such a divine spirit of truth that is itself knowable.

-If they do not exist, or are not knowable, then gone too is any hope of an objective truth.
+If the spirit of truth does not exist, or is not knowable to us, then gone too is any hope of any defensible epistemology.
+In other words, we can't know anything and there cannot be knowable truth about ourselves or the universe without a spirit of truth making knowledge available to us.

+Whoever this spirit of truth is, this universal pattern of reality, it is a being who grants us knowledge of ourselves and the world we live in.